mateuszone/mateuszone/README.md

 - 👋 Hi, I’m @mateuszone
-- 👀 I’m interested in Python, Django, Django Restframework and webdevelopment, looking for my first job in related position.
+- 👀 I’m interested in Python, Django, Django Restframework, webscraping and webdevelopment, looking for my first job in related position.
-- 🌱 I’m currently learning frameworks related to Python with main focus on Django and pure Python.
+- 🌱 I’m currently learning frameworks related to Python with main focus on Beautifulsoup, selenium, Django and pure Python.
 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me mathewczaja@gmail.com